hashicorp/terraform-aws-consul/_docs/package-managers.md

 - **Install process**: Simple.
 Packer can do it automatically for [Chef Solo](https://www.packer.io/docs/provisioners/chef-solo.html) and you can do it manually for Ansible:
   `sudo apt install -y ansible`.
 - **Client usage**: Complicated.
-You first have to download the Chef Recipe or Ansible Playbook from the Blueprint repo (e.g. using a `shell-local` provisioner with `curl`) and then you can use the downloaded recipe or playbook with the built-in Packer commands (e.g. [chef-solo Provisioner](https://www.packer.io/docs/provisioners/chef-solo.html) and [ansible-local
+You first have to download the Chef Recipe or Ansible Playbook from the Module repo (e.g. using a `shell-local` provisioner with `curl`) and then you can use the downloaded recipe or playbook with the built-in Packer commands (e.g. [chef-solo Provisioner](https://www.packer.io/docs/provisioners/chef-solo.html) and [ansible-local